-In January 2017, we granted Dr. Guenther an option to purchase 75,000 shares of our common stock.
-The shares subject to this option will vest in equal annual installments over a period of four years.
-The exercise price of this option is \$3.55 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Global Market on the date of grant.
 In January 2018, we granted Dr. Guenther an option to purchase 75,000 shares of our common stock.
 The shares subject to this option will vest in equal annual installments over a period of four years.
-The exercise price of this option is \$5.50 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Global Market on the date of grant.
+The exercise price of this option is \$5.50 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Stock Market on the date of grant.
 In February 2019, we granted Dr. Guenther an option to purchase 160,000 shares of our common stock.
 The shares subject to this option will vest in equal annual installments over a period of four years.
-The exercise price of this option is \$2.66 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Global Market on the date of grant.
-All shares subject to vesting under these options will vest in full and become immediately exercisable upon the closing of a sale or other change in control of our company.
+The exercise price of this option is \$2.66 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Stock Market on the date of grant.
+In November 2019, we granted Dr. Guenther an option to purchase 56,000 shares of our common stock.
+The shares subject to this option will vest in full and become immediately exercisable upon the achievement of specified product development milestones.
+The exercise price of this option is \$0.5161 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Stock Market on the date of grant.
+In February 2020, we granted Dr. Guenther an option to purchase 160,000 shares of our common stock.
+The shares subject to this option will vest in full and become immediately exercisable upon the achievement of specified product development milestones.
+The exercise price of this option is \$0.374 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Stock Market on the date of grant.
+All shares underlying these options will vest in full and become immediately exercisable upon a change of control of the Company or if the Dr. Guenther is terminated without cause or resigns for good reason (each as defined in Dr. Guenther's employment agreement, discussed under "Employment Arrangements and Potential Payments upon Termination of Employment" herein).
+With respect to equity awards that vest